byuweb/byu_theme_drupal/README.txt

 Full-Width Option (rather than constrained-width content pages)
 ------------------------------------
 1. Make sure you have sub-themed the BYU theme
-2. In your subtheme, go into scss folder and edit the _variables.scss file.
-   Search for "$row-width".
-It will be a commented out line.
-   Enable that line and set it to 100% :
-     $row-width: 100%;

-3. Create your custom.scss if you haven't already and add:
+2. Create your custom.scss if you haven't already and add: main.row {

-    main.row {
         max-width: 100%;
     }